 If you plan to strap the mattress to the roof of the car, there are some basic tools you should have available.
 In fact, most of these items should be part of any move you're planning to do on your own without the help of a moving company.
 Some of these tools also show up in our list of the top five essential tools to help you move:

 - Thick plastic or mattress bag (sized to fit your mattress)

 - Work gloves

-- Extra pair of hands!
+- An extra pair of hands

-Wrap the Mattress in Plastic
+Wrap Your Mattress in Plastic

 Place the mattress on the roof, making sure it's in the middle.
 Toss the first long piece of rope over the length of the mattress.
 There should be enough to secure one end under the front of your car and enough at the other end to secure the second end under the back of your car.
 Make sure the rope is tied taut and that the knots on both ends are secure.